sobjornstad/esc/docs/hacking-esc/modes.rst

 *Modes* are global state that can be used to allow esc operations to work in different ways.
-For instance, the trig functions in the *trig* plugin distributed with esc use a degrees/radians mode.
+For instance, the trig operations in the *trig* plugin distributed with esc use a degrees/radians mode.
 Modes tend to be confusing to both users and programmers, so it's best to avoid them when possible, but sometimes it's difficult to do without them
-(do you really want to create and select a whole separate set of trig functions depending on whether you're calculating in degrees or radians?).
+(do you really want to create and select a whole separate set of trig operations depending on whether you're calculating in degrees or radians?).

 Working with modes